 "No," the thief lied and looked away, knowing that he was already caught with his hand in the cookie jar, "totally... not... at all..."
 Conan laughed at his boyfriend's expense, seeing him sigh and sink down to the floor as he took off the shirt.

-"No, the only way I find you attractive is by thinking about you in your teenage form, and that is for the most part what I see when I look at you, but I was really confused when I first realised that I was in love with you.
-I never actually considered your age.
-I just saw your mind; the mind of a genius, and then I felt awful, and then I began researching why you were hiding that massive brain of yours from the world, and then I discovered that you were actually Kudou Shinichi.
-I was so happy, and yet sad for what you had to go though; I wouldn't be able to handle being in elementary school.
+"No, the only way I find you attractive is by thinking about you in your teenage form, and that is for the most part what I see when I look at you, but I was really confused when I first realized that I was in love with you.
+I never actually considered your age; I just saw your mind; the mind of a genius, and then I felt awful, and then I began researching why you were hiding that massive brain of yours from the world, and then I discovered that you were actually Kudou Shinichi.
+I was so relieved and happy, and yet sad for what you had to go through; I wouldn't be able to handle being in elementary school.
 My mind would kill me with boredom."

 "I doubt that.
-You'd be able to mess with everyone and no one would suspect a little kid like you," Conan smiled as he saw that the injuries were healing nicely, "your wounds must've been severe.
+You'd be able to mess with everyone and no one would suspect a little kid like you.
+Imagine a tiny Kaitou KID performing impossible feats," Conan smiled as he saw that the injuries were healing nicely and heard the thief laugh at the thought of a Kaitou KID kid, "your wounds must've been severe.
 You must've used up all the luck in the world to not die."

 "You mean the clipboard?
 Also known as the medical chart?"
 Conan wondered with an eyebrow raised, and made Kaito shake his head.

-"You said organisation," Conan frowned and looked into the thief's eyes.
+"You said organization," Conan frowned and looked into the thief's eyes.

 "Yes, and from what I've understood they might be the same people that shrunk you," Kaito confessed, "but I haven't been able to find out much about them for you.
 The only one I have information on is Snake and their goal."